 - behave in ways that may hinder their and other children’s learning or that have an impact on their health and wellbeing

 Sensory and/or Physical Needs

-Where children and young people have visual and/or hearing impairments, or a physical need that means they must have additional on-going support and equipment
+Where children and young people have sensory or physical needs, visual and/or hearing impairments, that means they must have additional on-going support and equipment